MarshallSecOps/apt29-splunk-investigation/README.md

 # APT29 Splunk Investigation

-This repository documents my end-to-end investigation of the APT29 evaluation dataset using Splunk.
+This repository documents an end-to-end investigation of the APT29 evaluation dataset using Splunk.
-It includes detection queries, decoded payloads, an attack timeline, MITRE ATT&CK mapping, and a written incident report.
+It includes detection queries, decoded PowerShell payloads, an evidence-backed attack timeline, MITRE ATT&CK mapping, and a full DFIR-style incident report.

 ---